neomutt/neomutt/README.md

 | ------------------------ | ------------------------------------------------------
 | Account Command          | Populate account credentials via an external command
 | Attach Headers Color     | Color attachment headers using regex, just like mail bodies
+| Command-line Crypto (-C) | Enable message security in modes that by default don't enable it
 | Compose to Sender        | Send new mail to the sender of the current mail
 | Compressed Folders       | Read from/write to compressed mailboxes
 | Conditional Dates        | Use rules to choose date format